-We support many forms of public media: drama, factual, specialist current affairs, regional journalism, children's and content for other targeted audiences, and music.
-This breadth means we need to take care to retain a strategic approach to our investments and manage decisions with regard to our risk framework.
-In 2020/21 we will focus on -
+We support many forms of public media: drama, documentary, specialist current affairs and public interest journalism, children's content, content for other targeted audiences, and music.
+The breadth of work means we need to take care to retain a strategic approach to our investments and manage decisions, with regard to our risk framework.

+In 2021/22 we will focus on: